jojobautistaum/weather-dashboard/README.md

 # Weather Dashboard

 ## Description
 This app will allow you to enter a city and display the current and 5-day weather forecast.
 It will display the dates, the temperature, the wind speed, the humidity, the UV index, and the image representation of the weather condition.
+The default city is Minneapolis.

 **Note:** ***You are required to use your own Open Weather API-Key***